 A Company Blog Translates into Sales

 Hubspot, an inbound marketing software company, claims that B2B marketers using blogs receive 67 percent more leads than those that do not.
 This is largely because companies that blog consistently with relevant content get found online more than companies that do not.
-Hubspot also asserts that businesses that blog receive 97 percent more links to their websites.
+Hubspot also asserts that businesses that use a company blog receive 97 percent more links to their websites.
 The importance of these statistics increases based on Hubspot’s prediction that “within five years, customers will manage 85 percent of their relationships without talking to a human.”